 - If your child is anxious about this meeting, you can video tape pieces ahead of time to help practice and to share at the meeting

 - If you are bringing in something to share that they completed some time ago, review it with them.
-Knowledge that is not practiced or utilized regularly is quickly lost!
+Knowledge that is not practiced or utilized regularly is quickly forgotten!

 - Please don’t hesitate to contact Home Quest at any time with questions or for ideas/support

 - We will also revisit your original Student Learning Plan at the portfolio meeting to set new learning goals or revise others